-I. Introduction

-Mandatory Review Requirement 5

-About the City 6

-City Council 7

-II.
-Appointed Boards, Commissions, and Committees

-Information on Appointed Boards, Commissions, and Committees 8

-Limit of Terms 8

 III.
-Your Role as a Board, Commission, or Committee Member (BCC)
+Your Role as a Board, Commission, or Committee Member

-Role of All Members 17
+Role of All Members 16

-Role and Responsibilities of the Chair 18
+Role and Responsibilities of the Chair 17

-Required Training 19
+Required Training 18

-Role of the Staff Liaison(s) 19
+Role of the Staff Liaison(s) 18

-Role of Council Liaison 19
+Role of the Council Liaison 18

-Use of Sub-Committees and Ad Hoc Committees 20
+Use of Sub-Committees and Ad Hoc Committees 19

-Annual Work Plan and Performance Measures 20
+Annual Work Plan and Performance Measures 19

 Procedures for Conduct of BCC Meetings 20

-Agenda and Order of Business 21
+Agenda and Order of Business 20

-Parliamentary Procedure and Motion to Reconsider 21
+Parliamentary Procedure 20

-Code of Conduct 22
+Code of Conduct 21

-Meeting Management 25
+Meeting Management 24

-Attendance 26
+Attendance 25

-Late Arrival to Meetings 26
+Late Arrival to Meetings 25

-Absences 27
+Absences 25

-Minutes 27
+Minutes 25

-Addressing the Media and the Public 27
+Interacting with the Media and the Public 25

+Board ds, Commissions, and Committees Handbook City of Palo Alto 1

 IV.
 City Policies and Procedures

-Swearing In and Oath of Office 28
+Swearing In and Oath of Office 26

-Form 700 Obligation and Conflict of Interest 28
+Form 700 Obligation and Conflict of Interest 26

-Ethics Trainings 28
+Ethics Trainings 26

-Removal 29
+Removal 27